Foundation Education

 Depending on your career goals and your commitment to obtaining childcare qualifications, you may choose to study the Diploma as soon as you graduate from the Certificate III.

-If you already hold the Certificate III, that’s great news!
-You’ve got an excellent knowledge base to build on while studying the Diploma and may find that some concepts come to you more easily.
+If you already hold the Certificate III, you’ve got an excellent knowledge base to build on while studying the Diploma and may find that some concepts come to you more easily.

-Furthermore, you may be able to accelerate your acquisition of the Diploma.
-Because the Diploma and Certificate III share some subjects, you may not have to study them again.
+Furthermore, you may be able to get your diploma faster.
+Because the Diploma and Certificate III share some units, you may not have to study them again.
 You’ll need to prove you hold the Certificate III and may need to prove it was acquired within a certain timeframe.

 If you’re ready to get started today, get in touch with us, and we’ll work out a plan that suits your aspirations, budget and availability.